Early Risers Kiwanis

 Vice Pres./Program: Loreena Luetgers

 Feb.
 12th President Lincoln’s Birthday Secretary: Nancy Hofstee

 Board (2017): Leanne Meyer

 Board (2018): Cheryl Avenel-Navara

-Perfect Attendance for September:
+Perfect Attendance for December:

 Dale Carlson – Roger Johnson – Al Ritter – Maynard Townswick – Jeanene Townswick

 (The members requesting perfect attendance)

 Minnesota Dakotas District